What are the dimensions and specifications of standard link plates?

 Definition and Purpose of Link Plates

-- Building frameworks and steel structures
+- Building and renovating bridges

 - Heavy machinery and equipment

-- Automotive chassis and suspension systems
+- Automobile suspension and chassis systems

 Common Materials Used in Link Plate Manufacturing